jnsgruk/concierge/README.md

-  help        Help about any command prepare     Provision the machine according to the configuration. restore     Run the reverse of `concierge prepare`.
+  help        Help about any command prepare     Provision the machine according to the configuration. restore     Run the reverse of `concierge prepare`. status      Report the status of `concierge` on the machine.

 Flags:
   -h, --help      help for concierge